myTNB

 Imbalance Cost Pass Through (ICPT) is a mechanism under the Incentive Based Regulation (IBR) framework which allows for TNB, as the utility, to reflect changes in fuel and other generation-related costs in the electricity tariff.
 This is because these costs are set based on benchmarked prices in the base tariff.

 The implementation of ICPT, which occurs every 6 months, would reflect the actual costs in tariff in the form of rebate or surcharge.
-Furthermore, the impact of ICPT implementation is neutral on TNB and will not have any effect on its business operations and financial position
+Furthermore, the impact of ICPT implementation is neutral on TNB and will not have any effect on its business operations and financial position.

 Imbalance Cost Pass Through (ICPT) formula = Total kWh Consumption x ICPT Rate (RM/kWh).

-Consumption in August 2023 is 4,350kWh, ICPT rate is RM0.037/kWh
+Consumption in April 2024 is 4,350kWh, ICPT rate is RM0.037/kWh

 ICPT charge